munzir/13b-3DUnification-UnlockedJoints/README.md

 * Clone this repository

 ## Use
-Before compiling the code, the local absolute path to this repo and to repo 09-URDF needs to be specified at various locations in the source files: examples/3dofddp/3dof.cpp (7 different places) and examples/3dofddp/Controller.cpp (1 place).
-You can find these places by searching for "13b-3DUnification" and "09-URDF" in these sources files.
+Before compiling the code, specify the path to your local copy of repo 09-URDF in the "urdfpath" entry of the configuration file located at examples/3dofddp/controlParams.cfg.
+In the same file, there are many other configuration parameters that the user can play with.
+For now, their meaning will need to be understood by looking at their role in the source code itself.

 To compile: